tsvallender-zz/combatzones/README.md

 Combat Zones is in alpha and has known bugs.
 Development is ongoing.

+Current primary known issue is the maximum number of zones is 5 due to Discord button limitations.
+Working on this!

 ## Usage

 The bot responds to the `/combat` command.
 After the initial